nikitakosenkov/First-HTML-CSS-site/README.md

-# First-HTML-CSS-site
+# First-HTML-CSS-website
-It's my first HTML and CSS site.
-Today I was learning how to design HTML site with CSS!
+It's my first HTML and CSS website.
+Today I was learning how to design HTML website with CSS!